divijghose/firedrake/vectorization-in-firedrake.md

 parameters['pyop2_options']['simd_width'] = 4
 ```
 - OpenMP backend is removed, i.e. vectorization is only through vector extensions and no OpenMP pragmas.
 - Reminder loop generation needs more work with vector extensions, so that is removed for now.
-This means the demo will only work if number of elements are muliptle of batch size.
+This means the demo will only work if the number of elements is multiple of batch size.
+- Vectorization is switched off for matrix assembly.